 Egg substitute products such as Egg Beaters brand contain 99 percent egg whites.
 The other one percent comprises undefined "natural flavor," coloring, spices, salt, onion powder, xanthan gum, and guar gum.
-Many nutrients are added to make up for the ones lost from the yolk, so egg substitute usually will contain varying amounts of iron, zinc, folate, thiamin, riboflavin, and vitamins A, E, B6, and B12, and have an equivalent amount of protein as whole eggs.
+Many nutrients are added to make up for the ones lost from the yolk, so egg substitute usually will contain varying amounts of iron, zinc, folate, thiamin, riboflavin, and vitamins A, E, B6, and B12, and have an equivalent amount of protein like whole eggs.
 However, all of these additives mean that egg substitute is a processed food.
 And we all know that processed foods are something we need to avoid when we are eating a healthy diet.

 Be Sure to Read the Label

 If you decide you want to use an egg substitute, make sure to check the label on the carton to see if it’s low enough in fat, and also to see whether the egg substitute is suitable for all your needs.
 While some brands, like Egg Beaters, contain no fat or cholesterol, others use vegetable oil as an ingredient, which adds to the fat content, although the fat is largely unsaturated.

 Some egg-substitute products are great for adding leavening qualities to baked goods, but unless the egg-substitute also contains added lecithin, which is normally found in egg yolks, it can't act as an emulsifier or thickener.
 This also makes egg substitute unsuitable for custards.
 In these cases, it's wiser to replace some of the whole eggs rather than all of the whole eggs in a recipe if you need to lower its fat and cholesterol content.

 Egg to Liquid Egg Substitute Conversion